6 Easy Ways to Control How Much You Eat for Successful Weight Management

 Three ounces of protein may be just right for one person but too much for someone else.
 And while two ounces may be just right for you one day, five ounces may be just right the next.
 Some days our bodies need more — or less — of some nutrients.

-So, how can you find the “right” portion size for you?
-These tips make it easier:
+So, how can you find the “right” portion size for you to be successful with weight management?
+These weight management tips make it easier:

 1. Eat a balanced diet of grains, fruits, vegetables, protein and dairy.
 You’ll be more likely to eat “right” portion sizes if your meals include: